 6. Office expenses

-In general, many things related to running your office can serve as tax write-offs.
-In addition to your rent if you lease a space, these may include your internet connection, electricity, water, a cleaning service, and perhaps even a paint job every now and then.
+In general, many things related to running your office can serve as tax write-offs, including your rent if you lease a commercial space or a chair at a salon, utility bills, basic business equipment and even some upgrades.

-While there are plenty of tax deductions for self-employed hair stylists available out there, you’ll need to do your research in order to maximize your returns.
+While there are plenty of tax deductions for self-employed hair stylists available out there, you’ll need to do your research and consult with a licensed tax professional to maximize your returns.